xxsc0529/genai-toolbox/docs/en/how-to/export_telemetry.md

    dashboard at [Metrics Explorer][metrics-explorer] and [Trace Explorer][trace-explorer].

-> [!NOTE]
+  {{< notice note >}}
-> If you are exporting to Google Cloud monitoring, we recommend that you use
-> the Google Cloud Exporter for traces and the Google Managed Service for
-> Prometheus Exporter for metrics.
+  If you are exporting to Google Cloud monitoring, we recommend that you use the Google Cloud Exporter for traces and the Google Managed Service for Prometheus Exporter for metrics.
+  {{< /notice >}}

 [google-cloud-exporter]:
     https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/googlecloudexporter